Claudia Hachenberger, M.A.

 - Lecturer at the Institute for Romance Studies (Spanish Literature Classes, April 2019 – September 2019)

-- Travel grants by the Office for Gender and Diversity, FAU Erlangen-Nürnberg (February 2019), the Faculty of Humanities, Social Sciences, and Theology (April 2019), and the DAAD (Deutscher Akademischer Austauschdienst, April 2020)
+- Travel grants by the Office for Gender and Diversity, FAU Erlangen-Nürnberg (February 2019; May 2020), the Faculty of Humanities, Social Sciences, and Theology (April 2019), the DAAD (Deutscher Akademischer Austauschdienst, April 2020), and the Dr. Alfred-Vinzl-Foundation (May 2020)

 - Mentee in the ARIADNEphil-Program for young female academics (Office for Gender and Diversity, FAU Erlangen-Nürnberg) (April 2018 – September 2019)